uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ![Annotation 2020-05-17 173422]({{ site.url }}/img/Annotation 2020-05-17 173422.png)

 The Inverse Kinematics process is much more involved, as it is the inverse of the above process.
-The IK model must produce the joint angle space with only the cartesian coordinate space transform matrix that defines the end effector position plus its offset.
+The IK model must produce the joint angle space with only the cartesian coordinate space transform matrix that defines the end effector position plus its offset relative to the grounded base frame origin.
 One of the reasons why this is more complicated is because its joint space solutions are not necessarily unique.
 You might've guessed by now, for every unique cartesian coordinate space x, y, z, pitch, roll, or yaw input, the result could consist of multiple joint space solutions.
 In fact, there may be up to 8 as shown here:

 ![Annotation 2020-08-07 190630]({{ site.url }}/img/Post3/Annotation 2020-08-07 190630.png)